 In the past, New York law has been strict about this kind of mistake—elections officials could not count affidavit ballots unless every line of the form was completed.
 But according to Steiner, courts have started ruling that ballots can be included if the voter made a slight error but “substantially complied” with instructions on the form.
 And New York lawmakers recently passed a bill codifying those court decisions.
 In theory, says Steiner, the new law would allow these affidavit ballots to be counted.
 It has yet to reach the desk of New York Gov. Andrew Cuomo, who is expected to sign it.
 Given these developments, “my guess is the court will allow these ballots to come in,” says Steiner.

 In a race this tight, she adds, with such a small margin between candidates, every vote that’s counted—or not—will matter: “You can win by one, and you’ve won.
-Where it’s going to go to go from 16, I would never dare to guess on something this close.”
+Where it’s going to go from 16, I would never dare to guess on something this close.”